fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

 millions of users every day (e.g., YouTube), or learning to beat the world champion at the game of Go (DeepMind's AlphaGo).

-The first part of this chapter introduces artificial neural networks, starting with a quick tour of the very first ANN architectures and leading up to *Multilayer Perceptrons* (MLPs), which are heavily used today (other architectures will be explored in the next chapters).
+The first part of this lab introduces artificial neural networks, starting with a quick tour of the very first ANN architectures and leading up to *Multilayer Perceptrons* (MLPs), which are heavily used today (other architectures will be explored in the next labs).
 In the second part, we will look at how to implement neural networks using the popular Keras API.
 This is a beautifully designed and simple high-level API for building, training, evaluating, and running neural